Get us in your inbox

 Open till 3am

-It's a no brainer – when you're drunk and hungry at 1am, some steamboat might do you good.
-Open till 3am (for all outlets islandwide), Beauty in the Pot might help you get some late-night nourishment.
-Best part?
+It's a no-brainer – steamboat makes for the perfect hangover cure.
+Open till 3am for all outlets islandwide, Beauty in the Pot might help you get some much-needed late-night nourishment.
+The best part?
 After 10.30pm, diners enjoy a 20 percent discount on food ingredients for the broth.
-All-time favourite soup bases include the Beauty Collagen Broth and Spicy Nourishing Broth ($20 each) – and then add on premium ingredients like Kurobuta pork, assorted fresh fish, tofu, vegetables and more.
+All-time favourite soup bases include the Beauty Collagen Broth and Spicy Nourishing Broth.
+Add on premium ingredients like Kurobuta pork, assorted fresh fish, tofu, vegetables and more.
+Pro tip: order some ramen noodles to cook in the spicy broth — you won't regret it.

 • Restaurants